tvschaitanya/Serverless-RAG-Pipeline/README.md

 target_url        = "https://yoursite.com/"
 crawl_limit       = 10
 collection_name   = "YourSitePages"

+# Langfuse
+langfuse_public_key = "pk-lf-..."
+langfuse_secret_key = "sk-lf-..."
+langfuse_host       = "https://cloud.langfuse.com"  # or https://us.cloud.langfuse.com for US region
 ```

 **Notes:**
 - `terraform.tfvars` is gitignored — never commit it
 - `collection_name` must start with an uppercase letter and contain only letters and numbers — no hyphens or underscores (e.g. `Mysite` not `my-site`)
 - `crawl_limit` controls how many pages Firecrawl fetches — start with 10 and increase once everything works
+- For Langfuse, use `https://us.cloud.langfuse.com` if your project is in the US region, otherwise `https://cloud.langfuse.com`

 ### 4. Enable Cohere model access on Bedrock